Imergent-Technology/Protogen/docs/core-foundation.md

 ## Historical Context

-Protogen represents a significant architectural evolution from its initial Stage-based system to the current Scene & Deck architecture.
+Protogen represents a significant architectural evolution to the current Scene & Deck architecture.
 This transformation was driven by the need for:

-- **Greater Flexibility**: The Stage system was too rigid for diverse content types
+- **Greater Flexibility**: Modern architecture supports diverse content types
 - **Better Performance**: Scene-based architecture enables more efficient content delivery
 - **Multi-Tenant Support**: Clean separation of concerns enables isolated content environments
 - **Modern Development**: React-based UI with TypeScript and comprehensive tooling

-The project has evolved through 7 completed phases, with the Stage system completely removed in Phase 7 to create a clean, modern architecture.
-All legacy Stage references have been eliminated, and the system now operates entirely on the Scene & Deck foundation described in this document.
+The project has evolved through 7 completed phases, with a clean, modern architecture.
+The system now operates entirely on the Scene & Deck foundation described in this document.

 ## Core Principles